Hebrew Union College – Jewish Institute of Religion

-The Hebrew Union College – Jewish Institute of Religion (also known as Hebrew Union College) is an institution of higher Jewish education and the academic, spiritual, & professional leadership development center of Reform Judaism.
+The Hebrew Union College – Jewish Institute of Religion (commonly known as Hebrew Union College or abbreviated as HUC) is an institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
 It has three locations in the United States and one location in Jerusalem.
 It is the oldest extant Jewish seminary in the Americas and the main seminary for training rabbis, cantors, educators and communal workers in Reform Judaism.
-Hebrew Union College has campuses in Cincinnati, Ohio, New York City, Los Angeles, and Jerusalem.
+Hebrew Union College has campuses in Cincinnati, New York City, Los Angeles, and Jerusalem.
 The Jerusalem campus is the only seminary in Israel for training Reform Jewish clergy.